SKIP 1 — scikit-image governance and decision-making#

 Decisions (in addition to adding core developers and SC membership as above) are made according to the following rules:

 • Changes to the API principles require a SKIP and follow the decision-making process outlined above.
+But, in this case, the objection period should be one month.

 • Changes to this governance model or our mission, vision, and values require a SKIP and follow the decision-making process outlined above, unless there is unanimous agreement from core developers on the change.